changeofpace/VivienneVMM/Documentation/HardwareBreakpointManager.md

 Hardware Breakpoint Manager
 ===========================

+*This breakpoint manager is deprecated.
+Consider using the ept breakpoint manager instead.*

 The hardware breakpoint manager (HBM) modifies processor debug registers to install and uninstall hardware breakpoints.
 Each modification is performed synchronously on all logical processors using the following protocol:

 1. The client requests a breakpoint change via an IOCTL.